zessx/24ss/README.md

 - Use the `.row` class on your wrapper
 - Use both `.col` and `.col-x` classes on your columns
 - Use `.offset-x` classes to manage empty columns
+- Use `.clear` class to force next column to be on a new line
 - You can use nested columns

 Example :